habibcomsats/NVFlare/research/README.md

 # Research Directory
-Research directory will be the place to host various research work from community on Federated learning leveraging NVIDIA FLARE. **The code will not be maintained by NVIDIA FLARE team**, but will require Pull Request approval process.
+Research directory will be the place to host various research work from community on Federated learning leveraging [BLINDED] FLARE. **The code will not be maintained by [BLINDED] FLARE team**, but will require Pull Request approval process.

 ## License
-By providing the code in NVFLARE repository, you will grant the research project in NVIDIA repo to be released under open source license
+By providing the code in FLARE repository, you will grant the research project in [BLINDED] repo to be released under open source license
 Apache v2 License or equivalent open source license

 ## Requirements